CADmium-Co/CADmium/README.md

 Then this project may be for you!

 **Status**: Early prototype.
 This tool is not yet an MVP, but is being developed in the open.
+Please do not share this to HN or Reddit or things like that.

 ## Overall Plan